-Daily Provisions restaurant review - New York, USA
+Daily Provisions restaurant - New York, USA

 The Rockwell Group may be better known for its big-ticket projects in far-flung spots, but as its work on the newly minted Daily Provisions shows, it’s equally at home designing small neighbourhood delicatessens.